c-o-l-i-n/personal-website/content/blog/angular-ai-chatbot.md

 ## Sending a Message

-When a user sends a message, the first things we do are set generating to true, and add a new message object based on the user’s prompt.
+When a user sends a message, the first things we do are set `_generatingInProgress` to `true`, and add a new message object based on the user’s prompt.

-We can use the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) to generate random UUIDs for our message IDs.
+We can use the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) to generate random [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s for our message IDs.

-Next, we subscribe to a stream of the LLM’s response.
+Next, we `subscribe` to a stream of the LLM’s response.

 ```ts
 // src/app/message.service.ts